groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/verify/barcode/csv.en.md

     enable: true
     title: "Verify other Barcode signatures using Java"
     content: |
         "Verification of electronic signatures placed in various documents.
-Check quality of signatures in the popular file formats as stated below."
+Check quality of signatures in the popular file formats as revealed below."
     format: